 Youth Education Internship

 Our Youth Education Internship is a great opportunity for students to learn about educational programming for schools and families.
-Interns help the Youth Education Coordinator enhance, plan and implement field trips (grades PreK – 5), summer camp sessions, Scout groups, eco-birthday parties and family public programs.
+Interns help the Youth Education Manager enhance, plan and implement field trips (grades PreK – 5), summer camp sessions, Scout groups, eco-birthday parties and family public programs.
 This is the perfect position for a student interested in pursuing formal or informal teaching or environmental education.

 Meet Our 2015 Interns

 Tyler welcomes interns from several different disciplines to get hands-on work experience in a thriving non-profit environment.
 Each year, we have students from different disciplines of study representing different universities and we are proud to call them Tyler family!